HectorRicardo/simple-music-app/README.md

 > bad practice, and I'm not going to explain that here.

 To achieve the Android-level abstraction, Android provides us two classes:
-  - An instance of `MediaController`, which encapsulates a single media controller.
+  - An instance of `MediaController`, which encapsulates a single contmech.
   - an instance of `MediaSession`, which encapsulates the player.

-You need to wrap your player in a `MediaSession`.
-Conversely, you also need to instantiate a `MediaController` and make your UI exclusively communicate to it.
-This way, your UI will follow the same pattern as the rest of the controllers.

-Using this `MediaController`-`MediaSession` pattern, the media controllers don't communicate directly with the player, and conversely, the player doesn't communicate directly with the media controllers.
-Instead, the communication flows according to this diagram (note that the double-pointed arrows indicate bidirectional communication):
+Using these classes, the contmechs and the player are fully decoupled.
+Contmechs sit behind their respective `MediaController`s, and the player sits behind the `MediaSession`.
+With the contmechs and player isolated, it's the `MediaController`s and the `MediaSession` that communicate between them.
+The following diagram outlines how communication flows (note that the double-pointed arrows indicate bidirectional communication):

 <figure>
   <img src="docs_images/controller-session-connections.svg"